Cara Gardner Morey: Coaching career

 While her husband, Sean Morey, played for the Pittsburgh Steelers, she was a coach at Robert Morris University in Moon Township, Pennsylvania.
 She also spent time as a coach with the Phoenix Lady Coyotes U-19 AAA team, when her husband joined the Arizona Cardinals later in his career.

 In 2011, Morey became the associate head coach of the women's hockey team at Princeton University, alongside head coach Jeff Kampersal.
 She was crucial to Princeton's run to the 2016 Ivy League championship and an at-large berth in the NCAA tournament.
 In the summer of 2017, Morey was appointed head coach of the team when Kampersal left to be head coach at Pennsylvania State University.
 During her tenure, she helped lead the Tigers to the ECAC quarterfinals five times as well as the ECAC semifinals when Princeton went 20-10-3.
 As of 2017, Princeton had nine All-ECAC and 18 All-Ivy League selections during her years with the team.
 She helped Kelsey Koelzer earn first-team All-America honours in 2016 and recruited and developed goalie Steph Neatby, the 2017 USCHO Division I Rookie of the Year.

 Morey participated in Hockey Canada's female coach development initiative to promote world-class performance and leadership skills.

-Morey worked in the Philadelphia Flyers development camp from 2021-2023.
+Morey has coached players at the Philadelphia Flyers development camp from 2021-2025.

 On May 23, 2025, the Vancouver Goldeneyes announced that Morey would be appointed as the club's first general manager.

+On July 30, 2026, the Vancouver Goldeneyes announced that Morey would move to the club's head coach position and would be leaving the general manager position.